harika-majji/network_security_bot/README.md

 *pip install flask

-Download model from : <div href="https://drive.google.com/file/d/1RHfTHIZ8-N3FV4Lj_m99NYq8D4lOqgtM/view?usp=drive_link"> drive link </div> and create a model folder and add it.
+Download model from : <a href="https://drive.google.com/file/d/1RHfTHIZ8-N3FV4Lj_m99NYq8D4lOqgtM/view?usp=drive_link"> drive link </a> and create a model folder and add it.

 <h2> Step by step instructions for executions </h2>